timothyjrogers/go-wordle-helper/README.md

 * If the word does **not** have a letter marked **g** in the result in the same position, discard the word

 On each iteration this removes invalid words from the list, allowing a new top-10 suggestions to reach the highest scores.

+Scoring of potential words is done via a naive letter-frequency summation.
+Before asking for guesses the helper calculates the letter frequency for all 5-letter Scrabble-legal words in each position.
+For example, the distribution for 'a' is `[534 1607 888 736 423]` meaning that 534 words have 'a' as their first letter, 1607 their second letter, and so on.

+To determine the "best" word the frequency for each letter in the word for that position is summed.
+This is not and optimized scoring method, but it generates reasonable results.